Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

 ### UNIX Users and Groups

-1. Create local user accounts for the instructor and TAs for this course:
+1. Create local user accounts for the instructor and TAs for this course.

-2. Create new groups for this course (the exact names are not specified):
+2. Create new groups for this course (the exact names are not prescribed):

    ```
    addgroup <COURSE>
    addgroup <COURSE>_tas_www
    ```

-   If you are keeping old assignments around for comparison purposes, you may also want to add a group of just those that need access to the archives
+   If you plan to retain read-only archives of previous semesters for plagiarism comparison purposes, you may also want to add a group of just those that need access to the archives

    ```
    addgroup <COURSE>_archive